renderorange/chroma-tui/README.md

 - Test OSC messages manually with oscsend utility

 **Effects Reordering Not Working**
-- Ensure Effects Order parameter is selected (highlighted border)
+- Ensure you're in the global section (navigate to Effects Order in parameter list)
-- Use PageUp/PageDown, not arrow keys for reordering
+- Use PageUp/PageDown for reordering (arrow keys navigate the list)
+- Press Enter from effects list to access parameter panel
 - Check OSC connection for order synchronization
 - Reset with 'r' key if order becomes corrupted